wp-plugins/awesome-filterable-portfolio/readme.txt

 This section describes how to install the plugin and get it working.

-1. Download and install the plugin
+1. Download, install and activate the plugin
 2. Through the admin panel, create a category
 3. Create a portfolio item
 4. Add the following shortcode wherever you like (page, post) to show the portfolio